Sudospective/ichigo-template/README.md

 	end,
 }
 ```
 The second way is to use Gizmos.
-Gizmos are object oriented and allow for easier creation of actors.
-Here is an example of creating a Quad actor using a Rect gizmo:
+Gizmos are object oriented and allow for easier creation of Actors.
+Here is an example of creating a Quad Actor using a Rect Gizmo:
 ```lua
 local q = Rect:new()